 As part of the assignment, staff of the line departments participating in the ILMA initiative were trained in ESS mapping.
-The Target group of this training was mostly technical staff with a GIS background.
+The target group of this training was mostly technical staff with a GIS background.
 Among others, Forest Department staff, GAD staff, and NWCD staff were trained.
-It was decided to not wait for formal establishment of ILMA to organize this training, as ILMA will not have dedicated staff for implementation.
-Although originally foreseen as an in-country training, the event was ultimately organized as a three-day e-learning session due to the global COVID-19 pandemic.
+It was decided to not wait for formal establishment of the ILMA to organize this training, as the ILMA will not have dedicated staff for implementation.
+Although originally foreseen as an in-country training, the event was ultimately organized as a 3-day online learning session due to the global COVID-19 pandemic.